Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Although the RMII is regented by the RMII Concorcium, and even though within the RMII specification they AC specify characteristics, the LAN8720 isn’t actually compliant.
 Although in many cases the LAN8720’s timings are actually more constraining than the official spec, when it comes to the hold constraints on the RX pins it is less at 1.4ns vs 2.0ns.

-Although this might still work in practice, it would be by pure luck and I only believe in engineered luck.
+Although this might still work in practice, **it would be by pure luck and I only believe in engineered luck!**

 {{< figure
 src="rmii_ac.png"
 caption="RMII Specification, AC Characteristics"
 >}}
-So note to self for future versions: I should set this to 2.0ns to guarantee that the ASCI would work with other RMII chips.
+So note to self for future versions: I should set this to 2.0ns to guarantee that the ASIC would work with other RMII chips.
 Apart from that, the LAN8720 is widely available, easy to get dev boards for, well documented, and at 103 cents a piece, worth every penny.
 {{< figure
 src="kawaii.webp"